dchesbro/xterm-addon-local-echo/README.md

 ### As an ES6 Module

-1. Install it using your preferred package manager:
+1. Install using your preferred package manager:

     `npm`